 In matters of non-Title IX-based sexual misconduct in which either or both parties are students, the Response Manager will review the Formal Complaint and make a determination, as to whether suspension or expulsion are possible outcomes if a determination of responsibility is made.
 If suspension or expulsion are not possible outcomes, the process will conclude with the determination of responsibility by the Investigator(s).
-If suspension or expulsion are possible outcomes, the process will conclude with the process will conclude with the live hearing.
+If suspension or expulsion are possible outcomes, the process will conclude with the live hearing.
 In all matters, the appeal process outlined below is available to all parties.